 Seunghyun’s research attempts to reveal how the threat perception shared by decision-makers explains a state’s response.
 Specifically, how the ‘dual-threat,’ perceptions of the threat of China’s maritime behaviors and the uncertainty of U.S. security commitment, drove the shift of Japan’s maritime strategy in the 21st century.

-Before joining the JSIS Ph.D. program, Seunghyun served as a first lieutenant at Korea Military Academy for three years (2013-2016), teaching Japanese and Japan-related courses.
-He received his M.A. in Japanese studies from Korea University and East Asian Studies from Indiana University, Bloomington.
+Before joining the Jackson School, he worked as a military officer and a lecturer at Korea Military Academy, teaching Japan-related courses for Japanese Area Studies major cadets (2013-2016).
+He received an M.A. in Japanese Area Studies from Korea University and in East Asian Studies from Indiana University Bloomington.